Veridise/veridise-docs/zkvanguard/detectors/unconstrained-signals.md

 ## Summary and Usage

-The Unconstrained Signals (UCS) detector finds unconstrained input vulnerabilities in ZK circuit code.
+The Unconstrained Signals (UCS) detector finds unconstrained signals in ZK circuit code.
 The UCS detector looks to see if a signal is used in any constraint---if not, then a malicious actor may be able to create new valid proofs by taking an existing proof and simply changing the value of the unconstrained signal.